 If a large multiple-author group has conducted the work, the group ideally should decide who will be authors before the work starts and confirm authors before submission.
 All authors of the group named as authors must meet all the four criteria for authorship.

 You are welcome to exclude a limited number of researchers as potential Editors or reviewers of your manuscript.
 To ensure a fair and rigorous peer review process, we ask that you keep your exclusions to a maximum of three people.
 If you wish to exclude additional referees, please explain or justify your concerns—this information will be helpful for Editors when deciding whether to honor your request.

 Editorial independence is extremely important and OAE does not interfere with editorial decisions.
 Editorial staff or Editors shall not be involved in the processing their own academic work.
-Submissions authored by editorial staff/Editors will be assigned to at least two independently outside reviewers.
+Submissions authored by editorial staff/Editors will be assigned to at least three independently outside reviewers.
 Decisions will be made by other editorial board members who do not have conflict of interests with the author.
 Journal staffs are not involved in the processing of their own work submitted to any OAE journals.

 OAE journals require authors to declare any possible financial and/or non-financial conflicts of interest at the end of their manuscript and in the cover letter, as well as confirm this point when submitting their manuscript in the submission system.
 If no conflicts of interest exist, authors need to state "The authors declare no conflicts of interest".
 We also recognize that some authors may be bound by confidentiality agreements, in which cases authors need to sate "The authors declare that they are bound by confidentiality agreements that prevent them from disclosing their competing interests in this work".